Category: Trip-planning

 Is the license valid for all types of fishing in Mexico?

 The standard recreational fishing license covers rod and reel fishing throughout Mexican federal waters.
-Some protected areas (like specific lagoons and marine reserves) have additional regulations or access restrictions beyond the standard license.
+Some protected areas (specific lagoons and marine reserves) have additional regulations or access restrictions beyond the standard license.
 Check local regulations for your specific destination.

 Plan Your Trip